ONAP for Network Orchestration and Automation Training Course

 Developing Applications with OpenDaylight

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.
+14 HoursThis instructor-led live training in Uzbekistan (online or on-site) is designed for intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.

 By the end of this training, participants will be able to: